Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Optimizations that worked:

-- Initialize Boto3 clients outside handler: saved 200ms
+- Initialize Boto3 clients outside handler: noticeably faster cold starts

-- Use Lambda layers for dependencies: saved 300ms
+- Use Lambda layers for dependencies: further cold start improvement

 - Provisioned concurrency for critical paths: eliminated cold starts entirely